-- If you need help with your BAföG request please email firstname.lastname@example.org
+- If you need help with your BAföG request, please send an email to email@example.com

 You can finance your studies or doctoral studies in Germany with the help of scholarships.
-There are two possibilities to receive a scholarship:
+There are different possibilities to receive a scholarship:

-- In your home country: Ask your home university about university partnership scholarships, Erasmus etc. You can also inform yourself about scholarships offered by the Ministry of Education or the Ministry of Foreign Affairs.
+- In your home country: Inform yourself about scholarships offered by the Ministry of Education or the Ministry of Foreign Affairs of your home country.

 - In Germany: The database of the German Academic Exchange Service (DAAD) provides an overview of scholarships for foreign students and doctoral candidates.
 The DAAD also has offices abroad where you can get information before departure.
 Here you can find further information on scholarships for international students.